How to Lead an Engaging Team Meeting

 If, despite everything, one person takes up all the space, you need to intervene, but diplomatically.
 Here are two approaches that work well:

-- Reframe with kindness: “Thank you, Jean, those are excellent points.
-To ensure we hear from everyone, I would love to hear Sophie’s opinion now.”
+• Reframe with kindness: “Thank you, Jean, those are excellent points.
+To ensure we hear from everyone, I would really like to hear Sophie’s opinion now.”

-The idea is not to silence the person but to ensure that everyone can express themselves.
+The idea is not to silence the person, but to ensure that everyone has a chance to express themselves.
 And if the behavior is truly recurrent, a one-on-one discussion after the meeting remains the healthiest and most constructive approach.

 Should Computers Be Banned in Meetings?

-A blanket ban is often poorly perceived.
-It can even be counterproductive by giving the impression of treating adults like children.
+A blanket ban is often poorly received.
+It can even be counterproductive, giving the impression of treating adults like children.
 The right approach is to set a framework for use.

-Explain that computers are welcome for taking notes or consulting a document related to the meeting, but not for checking emails.
+Explain that computers are welcome for taking notes or consulting a document related to the meeting, but not for answering emails.

 Engage your teams and strengthen cohesion with a playful touch.
 Discover how ccup.io can transform your professional routines into memorable sharing moments.
 Request your free demo